day50-dev/sidechat/README.md

   <strong>Hackable HCI tools to fix all those AI bugs</strong>
 </p>

-The llmehelp party has three fun rooms:
+The llmehelp party has three rooms:
  * **[Tmux Talkers](#the-tmux-talkers)**: A sidebar chat in tmux
  * **[Xorg Xtractors](#the-xorg-xtractors)**: LLM interception and injection in your Xorg
  * **[Shell Snoopers](#the-shell-snoopers)**: Tiny tools for shining up your shell